shellieD/get-ducked/README.md

 Background-image:  Photo by Snack Toronto: https://www.pexels.com/photo/yellow-steel-bathtub-1630344/

-BUG - unable to close toasts with close button.... need to figure out a workaround.
+* BUG - unable to close toasts with close button.... need to figure out a workaround.
-BUG - Order not being created by webhook handler when website breaks (PI create/charged and succeeds) - solved - gitpod workspace url had changed, so the webhook endpoint needed to be updated in Stripe - GAHH!
+* BUG - Order not being created by webhook handler when website breaks (PI create/charged and succeeds) - solved - gitpod workspace url had changed, so the webhook endpoint needed to be updated in Stripe - GAHH!
+* Hamburger icon on small screens not visible....
+* minus quantity button not disabling correctly.

 TO DO: